johnscodes/RoboND-Rover-Project/writeup_template.md

 You're reading it!

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

+## (Done.
+Check file called Rover_Project_Test_Notebook.ipynb located in the code folder)
 Here is an example of how to include an image in your writeup.

 ![alt text][image1]

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+## (Done.
+Check file called Rover_Project_Test_Notebook.ipynb located in the code folder)

 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
 And another!
+## (Done.
+The video is located in the output folder and titled test_mapping.mp4  Below is a screenshot of that video)

-![alt text][image2]
+![alt text][image4]

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.